 These illustrations are based on the techniques of flat design, which remove 3D elements within the design.

-These are simple, clean and uncluttered images which communicate a clear message without demanding from the viewer.
+These are simple, clean and uncluttered images that communicate a clear message without demanding from the viewer.
 Flat design illustration is helpful for grabbing a viewer’s attention.

 Textures and gradients